mahhdii/nyc-yellow-taxi-analysis/README.md

 The DataFrame is filtered to retain only those rows where trip_distance exceeds the 0.9 percentile value.

 5. **Saving the Output**:
-The filtered data is saved as both a CSV and Parquet file for further review.
+The filtered data is saved as Parquet file for further review.

 ### Assumptions